owen1002/nestjs-winston-logger/README.md

 import { ConfigService } from "@nestjs/config";
 import { NestFactory } from "@nestjs/core";
 import { AppModule } from "./app.module";
-import { NestWinstonLoggerService } from "nestjs-winston-logger";
+import { NestjsWinstonLoggerService } from "nestjs-winston-logger";
 import { LoggingInterceptor } from "nestjs-winston-logger";
 import { format, transports } from "winston";